lloda/ra-ra/README.md

 * Array types with arbitrary compile time or runtime rank, and compile time or runtime shape.
 * Memory owning types as well as views over any piece of memory.
 * Rank extension by prefix matching, as in APL/J, for functions of any number of arguments.
-* Compatibility with builtin arrays and with the STL, including ranges.
+* Compatibility with builtin arrays and with the standard library, including `<ranges>`.
-* Transparent memory layout, for interoperability with other libraries and/or languages.
+* Interoperability with other libraries and/or languages through transparent memory layout.
-* Iterators over cells (slices/subarrays) of any rank.
+* Iterators over cells (subarrays) of any rank.
 * Rank conjunction as in J (compile time ranks only).
 * Slicing with indices of arbitrary rank, beating of linear range indices, index skipping and elision.
 * Outer product operation.